-The Library offers hundreds of academic encyclopedias, covering every topic imaginable.
 Encyclopedias give you a broad overview of your topic and provide you with key people, places, events, and ideas related to your subject.
-The encyclopedias the Library offers are written and edited by experts and are credible sources of information for your papers and projects.
+The encyclopedias the Library offers are written and edited by experts and are credible sources of information the you can cite in your papers and projects.

 Almanacs help you answer quick, factual questions.